gaibz/Lotek/README.md

 # ABOUT
 ![Illustration](./example/assets/src/images/ScriptJoinerConcept.jpg "Illustration")

-Node Simple Script Joiner (Combiner) and Minifier for HTML, CSS and JavaScript.
+<b>Lotek</b> is a Script Joiner / Combiner and Minifier for <b>HTML, CSS and JavaScript</b>.
 Pretty helpfull for building asset bundle script into One Small File.

 Just try it and you'll love it so much.